 - 118-bed Level IV Neonatal Intensive Care Unit is equipped to care for premature babies born as early as 23 weeks of gestation and weighing as little as one pound.

 - Pediatric Intensive Care Unit is a 30-bed unit equipped to treat children with serious or life-threatening injuries or illness

 - Children's Special Care Unit is dedicated to children providing diagnosis, treatment and surgical care for children requiring hospitalization

 - Child Life and Expressive Therapies available onsite to help patients and families cope with the stress and concern with hospitalization and illness.

 - Nurses on our Neonatal and Pediatric Transport Teams are specialized in the transport and care of critically ill patients in need of specialized services.
 Our teams transport patients as quickly as possible and provide the highest level of care while en route to the hospital.

-The Children’s Heart Center at Children’s Memorial Hermann Hospital is a leader in cardiac care, providing a broad range of surgical and nonsurgical treatments for children with congenital (present at birth) and acquired heart disease.
+The Children’s Heart Institute at Children’s Memorial Hermann Hospital is a leader in cardiac care, providing a broad range of surgical and nonsurgical treatments for children with congenital (present at birth) and acquired heart disease.
 We offer children of all ages a continuum of care, ensuring compassionate, quality care for all patients, while utilizing innovative technologies, advanced treatment options and specialty multidisciplinary programs, including: